 - Instant bank account verification with a FALLBACK to micro-deposits

 Our verification methods confirm the user has control of the funding source account.
-Instant account verification just requires their online credentials, while micro-deposits will show if an account is closed and possibly frozen because a return code will be issued.
+Instant bank account verification requires the user’s online banking credentials, while micro-deposits will show if an account is closed and possibly frozen because a return code will be issued.

-Dwolla has also partnered with Plaid to offer a tokenized method to verify bank accounts making the process simple and fast.
-Because Plaid partners with other banks, Dwolla customers are able to also take advantage of the additional value adds Plaid offers through its platform.
+By partnering with Plaid, Dwolla helps customers offer a tokenized method to verify bank accounts—making the bank verification process simple and fast.
+Because Plaid partners with other banks, Dwolla customers are able to take advantage of the additional value adds Plaid offers through its platform.

-Using either Dwolla’s instant account verification or Plaid’s instant-authentication approach reduces errors typing in account and routing numbers.
+Using either Dwolla’s instant account verification or Plaid’s instant-authentication approach reduces errors and provides a delightful user experience.